The pointwise behavior of Riemann's function: behavior at rational points

 Using the explicit expression for $S(q,p)$ given by Theorem \ref{th: evaluation S(q,p)}, we can exhibit the behavior of $\Re \bigl(\phi(p/q+h) - \phi(p/q)\bigr)$ in a precise fashion, which we summarize in Table \ref{tab: behavior Re(phi(p/q+h)-phi(p/q))}.
 Note that at some rational points the function $\Re \phi$ has a (finite) left (resp.\ right) derivative, but an infinite right (resp.\ left) derivative.
-By rescaling by a factor $1/2$, we obtain the well known regularity of Riemann's function $f$ at rational points.
+The table displays the behavior of the $1$-periodic function $\Re\bigl(\phi(p/q+h)-\phi(p/q)\bigr)$.
+By rescaling the function $\Re \phi $ by a factor of $1/2$, we obtain the well known regularity of the $2$-periodic Riemann's function $f$ \eqref{Riemann's function} at rational points.

 \begin{corollary} Suppose $r=p/q$ is rational.
-If $p$ and $q$ are both odd, then $f$ is differentiable at $r$; otherwise the H\"older exponent of $f$ at $r$ equals $1/2$. \end{corollary}
+If $p$ and $q$ are both odd, then $f$ is differentiable at $r$ and its H\"{o}lder exponent at $r$ is $3/2$; otherwise the H\"older exponent of $f$ at $r$ equals $1/2$. \end{corollary}

-\section{behavior at irrational points}
+\section{Behavior at irrational points}

 We now investigate the behavior of $\phi$ at irrational points $\rho$.
 Unlike in the rational case, we will not be able to derive an asymptotic formula for $\phi$ near $\rho$.
-Instead, we will determine the H\"older exponent $\alpha(\rho)$, introduced in \eqref{R eq: holder exponent}.
+Instead, we will determine the H\"older exponent $\alpha(\rho)$ introduced in \eqref{R eq: holder exponent}.

 We need some preparation in order to state the formula for $\alpha(\rho)$.
 Denote the $\nth$ convergent in the continued fraction expansion of $\rho$ by $r_{n}=p_{n}/q_{n}$, where $(p_{n},q_{n})=1$.
 The quality of the approximation of $\rho$ by $r_{n}$ is quantified by the number $\tau_{n}$, which is defined via the relation